 - Construction Staples - 3/8" wide is a very popular size

 - A staple gun - mechanical, pneumatic or electric

 - Recommended - Someone to help hold the product while installing

 Basement Installation Instructions

 More About Basement Insulation

-Fiberglass insulation is porous, and thus susceptible to air filtration, so without a separate vapor barrier, the warm moist air in your basement will migrate to the cold concrete wall surface and moisture will condense.
+Fiberglass insulation is porous, and thus susceptible to air filtration.
+Without a separate vapor barrier, the warm moist air in your basement will migrate to the cold concrete wall surface and moisture will condense.
 A much better option for insulation of basement walls is to install a layer of extruded polystyrene (XPS) or some other rigid foam directly to the concrete wall.
 However, even with XPS rigid foam board insulation for basement walls, you may still have a moisture problem because any polystyrene under 1-1/2" thickness is not considered impermeable enough to be a vapor barrier.
-The exact perm ratings for any insulation product will vary so you should consult with the insulation manufacturer before purchasing a basement walls vapor barrier.
+The exact perm ratings for any insulation product will vary so you should consult with the insulation manufacturer before purchasing a basement wall vapor barrier.

 A "perm", also referred to as a permeability rating is the unit of measurement used to characterize the water vapor permeance of any building material, like insulation.
 There are several classes of vapor retarders, but according to ASTM E-96, a Class 1 Vapor Retarder has a perm rating of 0.1 or less.
 All EcoFoil Bubble Insulation products have a permeability rating of 0.02 - thus making them superior Class 1 Vapor Retarders and an approved basement wall vapor barrier.